hass-top/automate-math-/README.md

-# automate-math-
+# automate-math

-hel ow every one this is awer reposetry with my friend for awer project automate AFD and AFN
+Hello everyone!
+This is our repository for a collaborative project where we automate Deterministic Finite Automata (DFA) and Non-deterministic Finite Automata (NFA).